Non-uniform Antenna Loading Effect on Embedded Element Patterns and Application to Fault Detection: Numerical Validation

 Fig.~\ref{fig:mwa_fault_over_pivot} shows the absolute error between true and algorithmically estimated values of the faulty termination impedance of antenna \( k \) using the reference EEP of antenna \( n \) and a sampling of the 3D far-field described by the sets \( \Omega_\theta=\{n_\theta\cdot 5^\circ,\ n_\theta=0,\cdots,9\} \textrm{ and } \Omega_\phi=\{n_\phi\cdot 45^\circ,\ n_\phi=0,\cdots,7\}\).
 As can be seen from this plot, higher errors are observed when using the 5-th, 7-th or 12-th antenna as reference, while all other choices generally lead to errors of less than \( 4\ \Omega\).
-The best reference antenna is the 4-th one, with an RMS error over all faults equal to 0.21 \( \Omega \) (or 1.91\% normalized).
-It is also observed that the algorithm always predicts where a fault does not exist: if we exclude columns 1, 6, 11, 16 from Fig.~\ref{fig:mwa_fault_over_pivot} (where the loaded antennas do have a fault), then the maximum error is \( 1.5\times 10^{-7}\ \Omega\).
+The best reference antenna is the 6-th one, with an RMS error over all faults equal to 0.21 \( \Omega \) (or {0.5\%} normalized).
+It is also observed that the algorithm always predicts where a fault does not exist: if we exclude columns 1, 6, 11, 16 from Fig.~\ref{fig:mwa_fault_over_pivot} (where the loaded antennas do have a fault), then the maximum error is \( 1.5\times 10^{-7}\ \Omega\). {It has also been observed that more faulty impedances increase the normalized estimation error, but increasing the termination faults corresponds to increasingly non-realistic cases.}

-As far as the computation time is concerned, as can be seen from Alg~\ref{alg:termination_fault}, the complexity is \( \mathcal{O}(N^3) \), defined both by the \( \mathbf{Y}^1 \) computation as well as the \(N \) iterations of the \( \mathbf{\Gamma}^k\mathbf{Y}_{k,:}^k\) computation (we consider the standard and not accelerated matrix operation complexities).
+As far as the computation time is concerned, as can be seen from Alg~\ref{alg:termination_fault}, the complexity is \( \mathcal{O}(N^3) \), defined both by the \( \mathbf{Y}^0 \) computation as well as the \(N \) iterations of the \( \mathbf{\Gamma}^k(\mathbf{Y}^{k-1}_k)^{\rm T}\) computation (we consider the standard and not accelerated matrix operation complexities).
 Using Matlab on a Lenovo laptop with an Intel Core 7, 10-core processor at 1.8~GHz and 32~GB of RAM, the time elapsed for one full computation is 0.0062 seconds.
-Attempts at solving the problem using optimisation methods on the non-linear expression of \( T_{k,n} \)'s derived through symbolic math and substituted to Eq.~(\ref{eq:linear_combination}) did not give convergent results, while at the same time requiring a computation time between 15-30 seconds.
+Attempts at solving the problem using optimisation methods on the non-linear expression of \( T_{k} \)'s derived through symbolic math and substituted to Eq.~(\ref{eq:linear_combination}) did not give convergent results, while at the same time requiring a computation time between 15-30 seconds.